This medication is typically used to relieve a cough. Its effects can be felt within 1 hour.

 Pregnant women should not use this product.
 If you're planning a pregnancy or become pregnant, contact your family doctor.

 This treatment may be habit-forming.
 Do not use this medication for longer than necessary.
-If you have difficulty stopping the medication when the treatment is finished, talk to your doctor or pharmacist.
+If you have difficulty stopping the medication when the treatment is finished, talk to your pharmacist.